IMSweeney/Udacity_Mouse_Maze_Project/README.md

 # Results
 ## Model Evaluation and Validation
-*If a model is used, the following should hold: The final model’s qualities — such as parameters — are evaluated in detail.
-Some type of analysis is used to validate the robustness of the model’s solution.
-Alternatively a student may choose to answer questions with data visualizations or other means that don't involve machine learning if a different approach best helps them address their question(s) of interest.*

 Using this random scattershot approach I was able to find sets of parameters that performed very well for each of the three starter mazes.
 For each of these tables the parameters will be listed as one value with the format of `explore_percent`: `weight1_goal_dist` - `weight1_self_dist` - `weight2_goal_dist` - `weight2_self_dist`.
 The area explored weights will be omitted as they were 0.